jimburton/poker/README.md

-# Texas Hold 'Em in rust
+# Texas Hold 'Em in Rust

-An exercise in learning rust.
+An exercise in learning Rust.
 The code is organised as follows:

 + the game logic in a library,
 + a server that uses the library and provides an API for clients,